 Here are a few tried and true methods to increase your YouTube traffic.

-If you’re using YouTube, it’s a safe bet you’re active on other media channels as well.
+If you’re using YouTube, it’s a safe bet to assume you’re active on other media channels as well.

 So cross-promote like crazy.
 Share links to your video on your Facebook, Twitter, Instagram, etc.

-Email continues to be an effective way to reach customers, considering “72% of people prefer to receive promotional content through email marketing, compared to just 17% who prefer social media.”
+Email continues to be an effective way to reach customers, considering 72 percent of people prefer to receive promotional content through email marketing, compared to just 17 percent who prefer social media.